 In January 2017, WFUNA began hosting monthly dialogues for Presidents of the UN Security Council and Civil Society to allow for greater access to the work of the Security Council and to promote openness and transparency within the UN system.
 In 2017, dialogues were held with the Permanent Representatives of Sweden, Ukraine, the United Kingdom, Uruguay, France, Italy and Japan, and the Deputy Permanent Representative of Ethiopia.
 In 2018, WFUNA continued this initiative, holding dialogues with the Permanent Representatives of Kazakhstan, Peru, Poland and Sweden, as well as the Deputy Permanent Representative of the Netherlands.
 In 2019, WFUNA held dialogues with the Special Envoy to the UNSC of the Dominican Republican, the Permanent Representatives of Equatorial Guinea, France, Germany, Indonesia, Peru, Poland and South Africa, and with the Deputy Permanent Representative of the United Kingdom.
 Now in its fourth year of operation, WFUNA so far held CSO Dialogues with Permanent Representatives of Viet Nam, Belgium, China, Dominican Republic, Estonia, France, Germany, and Indonesia.

-CSO Dialogues with UNSC Presidents
+CSO Dialogues with the President of the UNSC

-Transparency at the UN
+Transparency & Accountability at the UNSC

 Each month, UN Security Council Presidents discuss their Programme of Work, priorities for the month, challenges ahead, and key considerations for their presidency.
 Civil society organizations in attendance are invited to take the floor to inquire about specific issues as related to the UNSC, and, in particular, that month’s Programme of Work.